 A capital gain occurs when you sell a capital property for more than its original cost.
-Capital gains receive very favourable tax treatment and are currently taxed at 50% of the regular tax rate.
+Previously, capital gains received very favourable tax treatments and were taxed at 50% of the regular tax rate.
+These rules have since been changed and in Budget 2024, the federal government announced changes to capital gains taxation.